bentoml/BentoML/docs/source/bentocloud/how-tos/deploy-bentos.rst

 --------------------

 1. Navigate to the **Deployments** section on BentoCloud and click the **Create** button in the upper-right corner.
-2. Choose the deployment type (**Online Service** or **On-Demand Function**).
+2. Choose the Deployment type (**Online Service** or **On-Demand Function**).

    .. image:: ../../_static/img/bentocloud/type-of-deployment.png

-3. Name your deployment, select the Bento you want to deploy, and specify other details like the number of instances, the amount of memory, and more.
+3. Name your Deployment, select the Bento you want to deploy, and specify other details like the number of instances, the amount of memory, and more.

    .. image:: ../../_static/img/bentocloud/create-deployment.png